Ideal forms of Coppersmith's theorem and Guruswami-Sudan list decoding: Introduction

 Further applications of this theorem in cryptography include other partial key recovery attacks against RSA \cite{boneh:rsa, blomer:rsa}, attacks on stereotyped messages and improper padding \cite{coppersmith}, and the proof of security for the RSA-OAEP+ padding scheme \cite{shoup:oaep}.
 See \cite{may:survey} for many other applications.

 It is remarkable that Theorem~\ref{theorem:coppersmith} allows us to solve polynomial equations modulo $N$ without knowing the factorization of $N$, and this fact is critical for the cryptanalytic applications.
 However, even if one already has the factorization, Theorem~\ref{theorem:coppersmith} remains nontrivial if $N$ has many prime factors.
 To solve an equation modulo a composite number, one generally solves the equation modulo each prime power factor of the modulus and uses the Chinese remainder theorem to construct solutions for the original modulus.
 (Recall that modulo a prime, such equations can be solved in polynomial time, and we can use Hensel's lemma to lift the solutions to prime power moduli.)
 The number of possible solutions can be exponential in the number of prime factors, in which case it is infeasible to enumerate all of the roots and then select those that are within the desired range.
 In fact, the problem of determining whether there is a root in an arbitrary given interval is NP-complete \cite{manders}.
-Of course, if $N$ has only two prime factors, there can be only $d^2$ solutions modulo $N$, but our methods are incapable of distinguishing between numbers with two or many prime factors.
+Of course, if $N$ has only two prime factors, then there can be only $d^2$ solutions modulo $N$, but our methods are incapable of distinguishing between numbers with two or many prime factors.

-It is not even obvious that the number of roots modulo $N$ of size at most $N^{1/d}$ is polynomially bounded.
+It is not even obvious that the number of roots modulo $N$ of size at most $N^{1/d}$ is polynomially bounded in terms of the number of digits of $N$.
 From this perspective, the exponent $1/d$ is optimal without further assumptions, because $f(x)=x^d$ will have exponentially many roots modulo $N=k^d$ of absolute value at most $N^{1/d+\varepsilon}$ (specifically, the $2N^{\varepsilon}$ such multiples of $k$).
 Theorem~\ref{theorem:coppersmith} can be seen as a constructive bound on the number of solutions.
 See \cite{coppersmith:small} for further discussion of this argument and \cite{konyagin} for non-constructive bounds.